 4. Open your existing InDesign document and go to File > Document Setup.

-- Enter the width, height and bleed entries you copied from the new Blurb Book Creator document.
+a.
+Enter the width, height and bleed entries you copied from the new Blurb Book Creator document.
 Your existing document should now have the dimensions of the new project you created in step 3.

-- Save the document with a new name and note where you saved it.
+d.
+Save this resized document with a new name and note where you saved it.

-6. Navigate to the newly saved document that you re-sized.
+c.
+Navigate to the newly saved document that you re-sized in step 4.